cookiecutter/cookiecutter-django/docs/developing-locally.rst

    .. note::

-       the `pre-commit` exists in the generated project as default. for the details of `pre-commit`, follow the `site of pre-commit <https://pre-commit.com/>`_.
+       the `pre-commit` hook exists in the generated project as default.
+       For the details of `pre-commit`, follow the `pre-commit`_ site.

 #.
 Create a new PostgreSQL database using createdb_: ::